GaboGo/real-estate-app/README.md

 # gabogo-aptuno-frontend
-Website built in react that list properties available in Bogota, and metropolitan area.
+Website built in react/redux that list properties available in Bogota, and metropolitan area.

 For the style I don't use any css preprocessor for this test, since I consider the test didn't required, to made the layout user friendly I imported react-bootstrap classes that also allows me to achieve the responsive goal.